How do stock market professionals decide which companies are the best to invest in?

 Juan:'Thanks for explaining all these ways to calculate if a company is doing well.'

 Below is a definition/description of each of the calculations/words in bold from the above text.
 Now choose the calculation/word from the question's selection box which you believe answers each question.
 Only use one calculation/word once.
-Click on the "Check Answers" button at the bottom of the quiz to check your answers.
+Click on the "Check" button at the bottom of the quiz to check your answers.

-When the answer is correct, two icons will appear next to the question.
-The first is an Additional Information Icon "".
-Click on this for extra information on the word/phrase and for a translation.
-The second is a Pronunciation Icon "".
-Click on this to listen to the pronunciation of the word/phrase.
+When the answer is correct, two icons will appear next to the answer.
+The icon contains extra information about the word/phrase.
+In the icon, you can listen to the pronunciation of the word/phrase.

 1. The name of the calculation which is used to show how large a company is, is called